tensorflow/tensorflow/tensorflow/contrib/hvx/README.md

 # TensorFlow Runtime with HVX Acceleration

 This README explain how to build and use the TensorFlow runtime with HVX Acceleration.
-HVX is an extension of Hexagon, a DSP provided by Qualcomm which can compute vector calculations faster using lower energy than ARM processors.
+HVX is an extension of Hexagon, a DSP provided by Qualcomm, which can compute vector calculations faster using less energy than ARM processors.

 ## Dependencies